"Jay Porter paid his taxi driver and ducked under a string of red-and-white incident tape to approach the sprawl of police cars..."

 Jay thought about women he had seen in prison.
 Some he had put there.
-“You would be surprised.
-“Was anything found?” he asked Detective Kulski.
+“You would be surprised,” he said.
+“Any witnesses?”

 “Jeszcze nie.”
+Kulski said.
 Not yet.
 By the way the detective shook his head, he didn’t expect any to turn up.

-“Polish people are not in cooperation with the police.
-It is our tradition,” Basia said, and shivered from the cold.
+“Polish people do not cooperate with the police.
+It is our tradition.”
+Director Husarska said, and shivered from the cold.
 “Have you seen enough?”

-The detective signaled for the ambulance crew.
+Detective Kulski signaled for the ambulance crew.
 Two men hoisted a stretcher and stumbled down the riverbank, obliterating whatever forensic value remained.
 They heaved the dead man onto the stretcher and everyone plowed back up the hill behind them.
-The detective had difficulty with his game leg on the icy slope.
+The detective limped with difficulty on the icy slope.
 When they reached a service road running the length of the embankment, his gaze traveled back to the river.
 As a fellow cop, Jay knew he was engraving the scene in his memory for all the times he would try to reconstruct what happened there.

-Basia took out her keys and pressed a fob to pop open the locks on her sporty car.
+“Please arrange that, Leszek.”
+Basia pressed a key fob that popped open the locks on her sporty car.

 “I mean, nice car.
 ‘Nice wheels’ is an American expression.”

 “I like nice things,” she said, and got into it.
 She started the engine and gave it gas.
 Her tires spun on the slippery cobblestones.